2 Year Sleep Regression – The Professional Advice You Need!

 5. Fears And A Growing Imagination

-Along with everything else that is going on with your 2-year-old, their imagination will be developing at a rapid rate and this can lead to age-appropriate fears of the dark or monsters under the bed.
+Along with everything else that is going on with your 2-year-old, their imagination will be developing at a rapid rate and this can lead to age-appropriate night terrors, fears of the dark or monsters under the bed.

 These are all very real fears that make it hard for them to settle to sleep and can trigger a 2 year sleep regression.